j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 what newly beckons
 me never to arrive.

 *

-Pulse is a quality
+Pulse, a quality
 of stars and hearts.

 We come and go.
-We
-waver, even while we stay.
+We waver, even while we stay.

 *

-The receipt is a song,
+Each receipt's scroll
-in call and response:
+a song, call and response:

 Desire ........
 Cost

 *